Fiddler on the Roof: Act I

 The next morning, after Perchik's lessons with the younger sisters, Tevye's second daughter Hodel mocks Perchik's Marxist interpretation of a Bible story.
 He, in turn, criticizes her for hanging on to the old traditions of Judaism, noting that the world is changing.
 To illustrate this, he dances with her, defying the prohibition against opposite sexes dancing together.
 The two begin to fall in love.
 Later, a hungover Tevye announces that he has agreed that Tzeitel will marry Lazar Wolf.
 Golde is overjoyed, but Tzeitel is devastated and begs Tevye not to force her.
 Motel arrives and tells Tevye that he is the perfect match for Tzeitel and that he and Tzeitel gave each other a pledge to marry.
 He promises that Tzeitel will not starve as his wife.
 Tevye is stunned and outraged at this breach of tradition, but impressed at the timid tailor's display of backbone.
 After some soul-searching ("Tevye's Monologue"), Tevye agrees to let them marry, but he worries about how to break the news to Golde.
 An overjoyed Motel celebrates with Tzeitel ("Miracle of Miracles").

 In bed with Golde, Tevye pretends to be waking from a nightmare.
 Golde offers to interpret his dream, and Tevye "describes" it ("Tevye's Dream").
 Golde's grandmother Tzeitel returns from the grave to bless the marriage of her namesake, but to Motel, not to Lazar Wolf.
-Lazar's formidable late wife, Fruma-Sarah ("frum" is a Yiddish word for a devout Jew), rises from her grave to warn, in graphic terms, of severe retribution if Tzeitel marries Lazar.
+Lazar's formidable late wife, Fruma-Sarah rises from her grave to warn, in graphic terms, of severe retribution if Tzeitel marries Lazar.
 The superstitious Golde is terrified, and she quickly counsels that Tzeitel must marry Motel.
 While returning from town, Tevye's third daughter, the bookish Chava, is teased and intimidated by some gentile youths.
 One, Fyedka, protects her, dismissing the others.
 He offers Chava the loan of a book, and a secret relationship begins.

 The wedding day of Tzeitel and Motel arrives, and all the Jews join the ceremony ("Sunrise, Sunset") and the celebration ("The Wedding Dance").
 Lazar gives a fine gift, but an argument arises with Tevye over the broken agreement.
 Perchik ends the tiff by breaking another tradition: he crosses the barrier between the men and women to dance with Tevye's daughter Hodel.
 The celebration ends abruptly when a group of Russians rides into the village to perform the "demonstration".
 They disrupt the party, damaging the wedding gifts and wounding Perchik, who attempts to fight back, and wreak more destruction in the village.
 Tevye instructs his family to clean up the mess.